 A couple Dave and Karen who were scooter fans.
 They were heading for a jamboree in Holland.
 They had a fully loaded Lambretta with a tent on the front carrier panniers and sleeping bags.
 With both of them on board I’m sure it was overloaded.

 Drove to Holden in Holland.
-It Took two hours.
-It takes time to get used to continental driving and heading on to the Motorway that services Rotterdam was daunting.
+It took two hours.
+It takes time to get used to continental driving and heading on to the motorway that services greater Rotterdam, was daunting.
 HGVS in convoys and rush hour traffic.

 I wanted a B&B and was delighted with my pot luck selection.
-This is a goat farm that have converted a small cottage for tourist income.
-I reckon.
+This is a working goat and the farmer has converted a small cottage for tourist accommodation & income.

 This was a country B&B. I picked it simple because it was two hours from the ferry and I would arrive with a bit of relaxation time.

 Jasper was sharing the digs with me.
 He had used these premises a number of times.
-It’s rural Holland and the are no cars.
+It’s rural Holland and there are no cars.
 The last few kilometers were up high quality single track roads.
 I produced the Powers Gold Label and it was an ice breaker.
 Jasper is into meditation and is studying to qualify in something or other to do with Meditation.
-He looks about 25 but is 35.
+He looks about very youthful but is 35.
 He was delighted when I said he was 27.
 I pitched him older than he looks because I didn’t know which way the conversation was going.
 He looks 21.
-To cut out exactly how he does it lets say he minds himself.
+I didn’t work out exactly how he does it so lets say he minds himself.
 He gave me some excellent homemade vegetarian pasta for supper.

 Jasper showed me the goat herd.
 He’s obviously friendly with the family and the farm.
 I’m not familiar with goat husbandry but the herd of goats sure were a very calm and pleasant bunch of lactating ladies.

 It was like a Model Farm.
 You could happily eat your dinner with the goats.
-You know before the industrial revolution after the Black Death plague halved the population of Europe.
-The Dutch invented the industrious revolution when the bought into Protestantism.
+You know before the industrial revolution and after the Black Death plague halved the population of Europe.
+The Dutch invented the industrious revolution when they bought into Protestantism.
 They are a mighty industrious nation.